antmicro/sdi-mipi-bridge-hw/README.rst

 SDI bridge
 ==========

-This repository contains PCB design files for a small PCB adapter allowing to convert SDI input signal in to parallel form.
+This repository contains PCB design files for a small PCB adapter converting SDI input signal into parallel format.
-Signal conversion is implemented with `Semtech GS2971A <https://www.semtech.com/products/broadcast-video/receivers-deserializers/gs2971a>`_ deserializer.
+Signal conversion is implemented with a `Semtech GS2971A <https://www.semtech.com/products/broadcast-video/receivers-deserializers/gs2971a>`_ deserializer.
-The desgin files were prepared in KiCad.
+The design was created in KiCad.